Bio

 I am a researcher at National Renewable Energy Laboratory (NREL) and earned my Ph.D. from the University of Michigan in Aerospace Engineering.

-My work revolves around Scientific Machine Learning, the simulation of Complex fluid flows with High-Performance Computing, and Uncertainty Quantification.
-I develop methods tailored for renewable energy applications such as atmospheric flows, batteries, deposition reactors, and efficient engines.
+My work revolves around Scientific Machine Learning, the simulation of Complex fluid flows with High-Performance Computing, Uncertainty Quantification and Adversarial robustness.
+I develop methods to improve the efficiency and reliability of wind turbines, batteries, deposition reactors, bio reactors, inverters, and efficient engines.

 Scientific Machine Learning (SciML)